 Career Information for a Forensic Analyst

 Forensic analysts may be included in evidence and crime scene investigations, but are primarily responsible for finding and assessing physical data.
-In 2015, the U.S. Bureau of Labor Statistics (BLS) recorded 14,070 jobs for forensic science technicians and anticipated a 27% rise in forensic science technician employment between 2014-2024 (www.bls.gov).
-The highest concentration of forensic scientists are employed with local and state governments, though architectural and engineering services, federal agencies and medical industries also utilize forensic analysts.
+In 2018, the U.S. Bureau of Labor Statistics (BLS) recorded 16,700 jobs for forensic science technicians and anticipated a rise in forensic science technician employment between 2018-2028 (www.bls.gov).
+The highest concentration of forensic scientists are employed with Medical and Diagnostic Laboratories, state governments, local government, architectural, engineering, and related services, and federal executive branch, in May 2018.

 The most familiar duties of a forensic scientist include contributions made to police investigations through blood and physical evidence analysis, testifying as an expert during a trial and providing psychological evaluations on criminal behavior.
 However, forensic analysts may also be responsible for information and digital security within public and private sectors.